 Please Note - some collection areas are spread over two collection zones.
 This will mean that collection dates will vary for certain suburbs!

-To determine which zone is yours click on “Find my bin collection day” on the top right hand side of this page and use the blue box to search for your house number and street.
+To determine which zone is yours click on “Find my bin collection day” on the top right hand side of the household waste page and use the blue box to search for your house number and street.
 See the below document for an overview of the area boundaries.

-The New "Annual Community Waste & Recycling Guide" 2013 has now been delivered to letterboxes across the City.
+The New "Annual Community Waste & Recycling Guide" 2014 will soon be delivered to letterboxes across the City.

 Verge collection rules